elkmire/Gemini/README.md

 - Verify decryption results match expected format

 ## Notes
-- The application is designed for educational purposes
+- The application is designed for educational and practical purposes
 - Multiple encryption methods can be chained together
 - Configuration files are themselves encrypted
-- All operations are performed locally# gemini cryptography
+- All operations are performed locally